isomerpages/nlb-discovereads/_diy-resources/preschool-resources/I Can READ.md

 <img src="/images/diyresources/preschool/i-can-read/4to6banner.png" style="width:80%">

 **Tips for Selecting Books**<br>
 •	Choose books with longer storylines.
-Try choosing contemporary realistic fiction titles that describe situations that children can overcome and relate too.<BR>
+Try choosing contemporary realistic fiction titles that describe situations that children can overcome and relate to.<BR>
 •	Choose books where the main character is the same age as your child.<BR>
 •	Choose wordless books that allow your child to describe or narrate the actions and events in the story.